 Stay in the Jewel.
 Play in the Crown.

-The city of Red Wing is the crown jewel of stunning Lake Pepin and southeastern Minnesota.
-This nationally renowned tourism area offers an exceptional blend of history, culture, scenery and the outdoors.
+Red Wing is a crown jewel of stunning Lake Pepin and southeastern Minnesota.
+This nationally renowned tourism area offers an exceptional blend of rich history, culture and astounding scenery.

 As for nightlife, expect a sophisticated vibe not typically found outside of urban haunts.
 Catch a national act at the historic Sheldon Theatre – just a short walk from the St. James – or impressive local talent at hotspots along the river or in the bluffs and valleys.